-- encouraging a high uptake rate of COVID-19 vaccine and annual flu vaccine amongst all staff
+- encouraging a high uptake of COVID-19 vaccine and annual flu vaccine amongst all staff

-- resource needed to support service users when they are unwell or in self-isolation
+- a regular review of resources needed to support service users when they are unwell or in self-isolation

 - resource to support named visiting during outbreaks

-- time and resource required to follow NIPCM community IPC COVID-19 pandemic measures – this includes:
+- time and resource required to follow NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings – this includes:

 - PPE use